 - In a browser, browse to the Special Event Calendar app.

-- Select an event from the list.
+- Select an event from the list to view its amenities.

 Note: